 It is no accident that our mental pictures of the old, grey men who huddled around the maps at Versailles in 1919 are far less vivid than those of Lenin, Mussolini, and Hitler, men who used their personal magnetism to enormous effect.
-But the very force of their personalities, their power to bind trust by their will, obscures the impossible dilemma their personal authority creates.
+But the very force of their personalities, their power to bend societies to their will, obscures the impossible dilemma their personal authority creates.
 As a facsimile of premodern trust, their celebrity must involve a submission from their fans, but it also must set them above any institutional restraint and mark them as ubermenschen.
 The rosy visions of “workers’ paradise,” the “New Roman Empire,” and the “Thousand Year Reich” relied on the personal authority of their founders, not on institutions that might realize their visions.
-Indeed, the hypocrisies and accommodations of institutionalism composed the villain of their narratives, the cause of present decay, and so they tried to sweep away such obstacles by their force of will.
+Indeed, the hypocrisies and accommodations of institutionalism composed the villain of their narratives, the cause of present decay, and so they tried to sweep away such obstacles by sheer personal charisma.
 They disdained any modernist institutions for another reason: because such organizations rely upon informative relations that empower individuals rather than a surrender in trust that personal authority requires.

 This dilemma was richly illustrated by the presidency of Donald Trump, who ran on the slogan “Only I can fix it.”
 His disdain for institutionalism disparaged even his own political faction and its levers of power he might have moved to “make America great again.”
 We cannot know whether his intentions sprang from anything deeper than a love of the spotlight.
-Nevertheless, he tapped into a fully postmodern distrust of authority that was so deeply engrained in his supporters that they wished to “drain the swamp” of institutional Washington.
-But Trump’s performative antics brought the U.S. no closer to the reactionary dream of a white America because he simply refused to institutionalize change in his mad scramble to stay in the spotlight.
+Nevertheless, he tapped into a fully postmodern distrust of authority that was so deeply engrained in his supporters that they wished to “drain the swamp” of institutional Washington, displaying not only a contempt for modernist institutions but also for the expertise that directs complex societies.
+Given that contempt, it is unsurprising that Trump’s performative antics brought the U.S. no closer to the reactionary dream of a white America because he simply refused to institutionalize change in his mad scramble to stay in the spotlight.
 Though largely incompetent, his critique did accomplish a major goal: it accelerated the decline of those institutions that got in his way by highlighting the moral rot that had been attacking them at their foundations for a century.
-Modernist “institutional guardrails” crumpled under his verbal assaults and their own vacant moral cores.
+Modernist “institutional guardrails” crumpled under his verbal assaults and his lackeys’ vacant moral cores.
 Trump’s opponents, like those who opposed other authoritarians in the twentieth century, greatly underestimated the destructive power of populist disgust with institutionalism and the power of personal authority to turn the spotlight of celebrity on its failings, at least in part because they had been so eaten out by hypocrisy, inconsistency, and axiomatic dispute.

-Fanatical supporters of today’s authoritarians are blind to the necessity of institutionalized competence to actualize their ambitions for the simple reason that broad institutional competence has been rare in their experience.
-That problem was irreconcilable, but it could be disguised by another recourse recent authoritarians always resorted to, one that could delay but not deny their inevitable failure.
+Fanatical supporters of today’s authoritarians are blind to the necessity of institutionalized competence to actualize their ambitions for the simple reason that their ambitions invoke belittling the present in comparison to fictionalizing the past, both in favor of romanticizing the future.
+Though their goals cannot be met, their failures could be disguised by another recourse recent authoritarians always resort to.

 This problem has mortal implications for neo-authoritarians.
 In physics terms, “power” can be defined simply as “the ability to effect change.”
 So contemporary authoritarians find their personal charm less motivating to inspire real change than they might wish, for all the fervor of their supporters.
 Considering that they are admired precisely for their broad promises of social revolution, how can they leverage their celebrity into actual accomplishment?
 History shows their response begins with manipulating the intense trust of their supporters into a deep suspicion of “the other” sufficiently to convey at least some initial change, though not the turnabout they promise.
 But if you have followed the analysis so far, you will see that blame and threat activate anger, anxiety, and fear even in the most rabid fans, so trust quickly evaporates into self-agency — which to postmodernists is ultimate — to examine threats.
 This re-acquisition implies that today’s authoritarians have only a brief span of obsessive loyalty to exploit before trust is lost, which begins within months rather than years.
 So they can hardly be blamed for risking trust by using political power to crush not only the institutional authority that might be expected to resist them but also any internal opposition that might oppose them in the future.
 Thus do authoritarians become totalitarians.